nikpatil2123/crop-prediction-app/README.md

 1. **Backend (Flask API):**
    - **Model Training:** Loads data, preprocesses it (including label encoding and feature scaling), trains the XGBoost model, and saves the model.
+   - **API Endpoints:** Provides:
-   - **API Endpoints:** Provides a `/predict` endpoint to accept POST requests with soil and climate parameters and returns the predicted crop along with confidence scores.
+     - `/predict` endpoint to accept POST requests with soil and climate parameters and returns the predicted crop along with confidence scores.
+     - `/fertilizer` endpoint to recommend fertilizers.
+     - `/pesticide` endpoint to suggest pesticides.
+     - `/irrigation` endpoint to provide irrigation schedules.
+     - `/climate-impact` endpoint to analyze climate impact.

 2. **Frontend (React):**
    - A React application that provides a form for entering the required parameters.
-   - Makes POST requests to the Flask API and displays the returned crop prediction.
+   - Makes POST requests to the Flask API and displays the returned crop prediction and other recommendations.

 ## Installation